Princess and the Pea |

-I think the first "royal" I found in our direct line was Charlemagne (748-814).
-It's been suggested that every person of European descent has Charlemagne as their ancestor, but can they trace it?
+I think the first "royal" I found in our direct line was Charlemagne (748-814) who is also known as Charles the Great.
+It's been suggested that every person of European descent has Charlemagne as their ancestor.
 For many years, I've considered him the greatest king of all time.
 When I taught, I often told the story of Charlemagne learning to read because he knew the power of reading.
 He encouraged education, opening schools and promoted legible writing including the widespread use of the question mark.
 He always had a book under his pillow.
-We have 76.759 paths to Charlemagne.He's my 33 and 36 great grandfather through my father LeRoy Long which makes him 35 and 38 greats for my grandchildren.
+We have 76,759 paths to Charlemagne.He's my 33 and 36 great grandfather through my father LeRoy Long which makes him 35 and 38 greats for my grandchildren.
 I sat stunned probably for about a week with the news.

 Hlodowic (Louis/Ludwig) was Charlemagne's heir becoming King of the Franks and King of Aquitaine.
 He is sometimes known as Louis the Pious, Louis the Fair and my favorite: Louis the Debonaire.
 We descend from his daughter Gisela who was known for her virtue and piety.
 She dedicated her life to educating her children with her husband Eberhard who became St. Eberhard.
-(Yes, we descend from at least two saints: St. Eberhard and San Fernando)
+(We descend from at least three saints: St. Eberhard, St. Margaret of Scotland and San Fernando)

 None of Charlemagne's daughters married---he feared their husbands would become political rivals.
 It didn't stop them from having long-term relationships and children.
 But, it shows the political importance of marriages at this time.
 Bertha is praised in particular for "having critical discernment and an appreciation for poetry".